SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 to stop observation after the given time.

-When one of the visual events happens, an event handler (callback function) provided by you is called, handing over a :py:class:`SikuliEvent` object as a parameter, that contains all relevant information about the event and that has features to act on the events or change the behavior of the observation.
+When one of the visual events happens, an event handler (callback function) provided by you is called, handing over a :py:class:`ObserveEvent` object as a parameter, that contains all relevant information about the event and that has features to act on the events or change the behavior of the observation.
 During the processing in your handler, the observation is paused until your handler has ended.
 Information between the main script and your handlers